BillyAleks/lord_of_the_rings_sdk/README.md

 ### Design

-If you are curious about architecture of current SDK, please discover our [design.md](design.md) to understand it better
+If you are curious about architecture of current SDK, please discover our [design.md](design.md) to understand it better.

 ---

 ## Contacts

-If you have any purposes or troubles with current SDK - please open an issue in our [GitHub Repository]([http://g](https://github.com/BillyAleks)).
+If you have any purposes or troubles with current SDK - please open an issue in our [GitHub Repository](https://github.com/BillyAleks/lord_of_the_rings_sdk).

 Our team will take it to work right after.